 A team of fifteen Japanese trade and industry experts arrived in Jordan on Thursday (24 January) for a five day official visit.

-A team of fifteen Japanese trade and industry experts arrived in Jordan on Thursday (24 January) for a five day official visit.
+Background: A team of fifteen Japanese trade and industry experts arrived in Jordan on Thursday (24 January) for a five day official visit.
 They will be discussing, with Jordanian officials, the possibility of increasing economic trade and co-operation between the two countries.

 The Japanese will also be considering investing in development projects in the country.
 The members will be visiting industrial development projects, set out in the Development Plan.

 On Thursday, the delegation met the chairman of the National Planning Council, Mr. Khalil Es-Salem.
 Also present were experts form Jordanian industry and from government departments involved in the projects.
 Dr. Es-Salem gave details to the Japanese of development schemes Jordan is planning, and in particular had preliminary talks about the Development Plan.

 Another Japanese delegation led by a government minister was due in Jordan on Saturday (26 January).
 Again they will be discussing economic topics; they will also consider political and official questions.

 There are a number of other delegations in Jordan at present.
 These include one form the German Construction and Development Bank.